NEW MEMBER OFFER!

 “Great!
 My hunting buddies are a mile up the river.
 I told them that if anyone was on this stretch of beach I’d just hike back up and we’d make camp at their raft.
 Are you sure you don’t mind?
 It’s no problem if you do.”

 Airplanes and ranches in a wilderness?
 Well, sometimes to preserve a canyon you have to bend like a river, a lesson well known to legendary Idaho Senator Frank Church.
-Besides his renown in foreign policy, Church was revered and reviled as the floor manager for the original 1964 Wilderness Act, author of the Wild and Scenic Rivers Act of 1968, and the point man in later efforts to designate four Idaho wilderness areas, in-cluding the granddaddy of them all, the one that now bears his name.
-To push this gigantic 2.4-million-acre wilderness through Congress, Church and his allies had to incorporate a few things you wouldn’t expect in a primitive area, including 24 gravel airstrips used by hunters, fishermen, ranchers, and forest-service workers since the 1920s.
-They also grandfathered in a few historic ranches that continue to operate on private land within the reserve.
+Besides his renown in foreign policy, Church was revered and reviled as the floor manager for the original 1964 Wilderness Act and author of the Wild and Scenic Rivers Act of 1968.
+He was also the point man in later efforts to designate four Idaho wilderness areas, including the granddaddy of them all, the one that now bears his name, the Frank Church River of No Return Wilderness.

-The River of No Return Wilderness Bill was finally passed in 1979, one year after President Jimmy Carter rafted the Middle Fork with Interior Secretary Cecil Andrus.
+The River of No Return Wilderness Bill was finally passed in 1979, one year after President Jimmy Carter rafted the Salmon River Trail’s Middle Fork with Interior Secretary Cecil Andrus.
 In 1984, as cancer laid Church on his deathbed, Congress renamed the wilderness in his honor.
 About the victory he’d wrangled against stiff opposition, Church said, “The winners are the people of Idaho, who will enjoy the finest wilderness in the West, the crown jewel of the National Wilderness System.”

 High among the spoils of this triumph is a collection of the finest hot springs this side of Hades.
 This fact didn’t mean much to me when I initially planned my hike, but that was before I met Leo Hennessy.
 Leo is an avowed hot-springs fanatic.
-As the nonmotorized-trails administrator for the Idaho Department of Parks and Recreation, he felt the professional need-nay, the duty-to christen my journey properly by accompanying me to one of his favorite soaks.
-Three miles of trail and two thigh-deep crossings of Bear Valley Creek brought us to a rivulet that steamed as it dropped from pool to pool.
-There, just before the tiny stream’s warmth was lost to the frigid creek, we lay naked in its soothing waters, watching a brilliant Milky Way burn through the blackening sky.
+As the non-motorized trails administrator for the Idaho Department of Parks and Recreation, he felt the professional need, nay, the duty, to christen my journey properly by accompanying me to one of his favorite soaks.

 “You know,” said Leo, while steeping in Earth’s exquisite brew, “if you walk just right you can probably repeat this experience most every night down the canyon.”